 The poppy seeds are optional, so feel free to omit them if you don’t have them.

 This lemon poppy seed cake will keep fresh for up to 4 days in the refrigerator.
-I don’t recommend storing it on the counter, as gluten-free foods tend to spoil much quicker.
+I don’t recommend storing it on the counter, as gluten-free foods tend to spoil much more quickly.

 You can freeze this lemon loaf cake.
 To freeze it, wrap the cooled loaf in plastic wrap tightly.
 Next, wrap it in foil.
 Place the bundle into a freezer bag.
 It will stay in the freezer for about three months.